Crossover-SGD: A gossip-based communication in distributed deep learning for alleviating large mini-batch problem and enhancing scalability: Crossover-SGD

 \subsection{Overlapped segment-wise communication of Crossover-SGD}

-Segment-wise gossip communication \cite{hu2019decentralized} is an efficient method when the model suffers from network overhead; however, it is difficult to overlap communication with computation because parameter averaging is processed after the gradient is applied to the weight parameters.
-In addition, segment-wise communication is effective in terms of usage of network bandwidth.
-However, it increases network latency compared to model-wise communication, which is widely used in distributed deep learning.
+Segment-wise gossip communication \cite{hu2019decentralized} is an efficient method when the model suffers from network overhead.
+In segment-wise gossip communications, the series of layers are merged into one large tensor before communication.
+After communication of the merged tensor is finished, merged tensor is recovered to the original shape of the merged layers.
+However, it is difficult to overlap communication with computation because parameter averaging is processed after the gradient is applied to the weight parameters.
+Furthermore, it increases network latency compared to model-wise communication, which is widely used in distributed deep learning.
 This latency problem of segment-wise communication occurs because each layer communicates sequentially.
 For effective segment-wise communication, we overlap segment-wise communication using asynchronous send and receive.

 Algorithm 1 shows the process of overlapped segment-wise communication in Crossover-SGD.
 In lines 1–10, it sends and receives the segment of the model asynchronously.
-Before merging the received segments into the model, which is updated by each process, it waits until all asynchronous peer-to-peer communication is completed.
+In line 13, it waits until all asynchronous peer-to-peer communication is completed before merging the received segments into the model.
+In this waiting step, it waits for send and recv as the order of requests of send and recv in lines 1-10.
 After all asynchronous communication is completed, the flattened tensor is transformed into unflattened tensors.
 Finally, these unflattened tensors are averaged using the weight parameter of the corresponding layer of each process model.

+In proposed segment-wise communication, the network delay in the synchronization step (e.g., line 13 of Algorithm 1) can be a major bottleneck that delays training iterations.
+This synchronization delay can be alleviated by overlapping the communication delay with computations \cite{zhang2017poseidon}.
+In previous studies \cite{hashemi2019tictac, kang2020tensorexpress, shi2019mg}, efficient overlapping between the synchronization delay and computation is a difficult challenge due to the high network overhead caused by AllReduce-SGD.
+However, the synchronization step in our gossip communication can be easily overlapped with computations due to the network overhead caused by gossip communication does not increase linearly with the number of processes unlike AllReduce-SGD.

 An overview of the segment-wise communication of Crossover-SGD is shown in Figure~\ref{segcomm}.
 In the figure, we represent the send and receive processes for each segment in terms of Process 1.
 In the sending process of the left part of the figure, each segment of Process 1 is randomly propagated into other processes.
 When the weight parameter of each segment is received by the destination process, the received weight parameter is merged with the weight parameter of Process 1, as shown in the right side of the figure.
 This segment-wise gossip communication can propagate the weight parameter more widely than model-wise communication as well as efficiently use of network bandwidth for each worker node.